DannyArends/D-coding/README.md

 Some libraries and/or examples require external libraries:

-- (Optional for GUI) Download and install GTK for your platform (http://www.gtk.org/)
+- (Optional for GUI) Download and install SDL for your platform (http://www.libsdl.org/)
 - (R for Statistical) Download and install R for your platform (http://www.r-project.org/)
-- (Additional for Win32) Download and install DFL (http://www.dprogramming.com/dfl.php)

 Compile with using rake, dmd (and optionally dfl) on %PATH%:
 List all possible build and test options: